Why Howard Schultz's Independent Bid For President Is A Radical Idea

 The political parties are entrenched in the United States, and it's not just because of money and power.
 It's also because the 12th Amendment of the Constitution requires a candidate to win a majority of electoral votes to be president.
 (If they don't, in short, the House decides.)

-That American political structure lends itself to a binary choice; it's much easier to get a majority when picking between two than between more than that.
+That American political structure lends itself to a binary choice; it's much easier to get a majority when picking between two than among more than that.
 Schultz makes the case that some 40 percent or more of the country identifies as independent.

-"Did you also read that of 42 percent of the electorate, 42 percent, 30 percent are registered independents and 12 percent currently affiliate themselves with the independents," Schultz stressed on Morning Edition.
+"Did you also read that of 42 percent of the electorate, 42 percent, 30 percent are registered independents and 12 percent currently affiliate themselves with the independents?"
+Schultz stressed on Morning Edition.
 "Also, I believe that there's never been more dissatisfaction, certainly in my lifetime, with both parties."

-While it's certainly true that both parties are publicly viewed with disregard, it's also misleading to suggest that 4-in-10 voters are truly swing voters in America or that they are potentially winnable as a single block.
+While it's certainly true that both parties are publicly viewed with disregard, it's also misleading to suggest that 4 in 10 voters are truly swing voters in America or that they are potentially winnable as a single block.

-One study, for example, found about 11 percent of people who voted for Trump in 2016 had voted for President Obama four years earlier, and about 4 percent of voters for Democrat Hillary Clinton in 2016 had voted for Republican Mitt Romney in 2012.
+One study, for example, found that about 11 percent of people who voted for Trump in 2016 had voted for President Barack Obama four years earlier and that about 4 percent of voters for Democrat Hillary Clinton in 2016 had voted for Republican Mitt Romney in 2012.

 That's millions of people, but hardly nearly half the electorate.

-Party identification remains one of the strongest indicators of how someone will vote, as political scientists have found.
+Party identification remains one of the strongest indicators of how someone will vote, political scientists have found.

 "The misconception around his campaign is there's this big proportion looking for a third candidate," said Samara Klar, a professor at Arizona State University, who studies independents.
 She co-authored the book Independent Politics.

 Klar notes that only about 7 percent of people who identify as independents truly don't like either party.
-About 90 percent, she added, "almost never don't vote for that party" which they do like or with which they align ideologically.
+About 90 percent, she said, "almost never don't vote for that party" that they do like or with which they align ideologically.

 The parties are viewed about as poorly as they've ever been viewed, and few Americans see the country as headed in the right direction.
 That certainly lends itself to the idea that there's an opening for a third party.
 But "independents" are not a monolith; they don't collectively agree on the issues.